2018 Big Ten women's basketball tournament

 The 2018 Big Ten women's basketball tournament was the postseason women's basketball tournament for the Big Ten Conference during the 2017–18 NCAA Division I women's basketball season.
 It was held from February 28 through March 4, 2018 at Bankers Life Fieldhouse in Indianapolis.
 Ohio State defeated Maryland 79–69 in the championship game to win the tournament, and received the Big Ten's automatic bid to the 2018 NCAA tournament.

 Seeds

-All 14 Big Ten schools are participating in the tournament.
+All 14 Big Ten schools participated in the tournament.
 Teams were seeded by 2017–18 Big Ten Conference season record.
 The top 10 teams received a first-round bye and the top 4 teams received a double bye.

 Seeding for the tournament was determined at the close of the regular conference season: